rcky844/knowledge-handbook/Biology/Biotechnology/Genetic engineering/DNA fingerprinting.md

 **DNA fingerprinting**, also **DNA profiling**, is a technique used for <u>identifying individuals using their DNA profiles</u>.

-#### Principles
+# Principles
-##### Variable number tandem repeats
+## Variable number tandem repeats
 There are **variable number tandem repeats** (VNTRs) in different loci of the non-coding DNA due to the phenomenon of <span style="color: orange">length polymorphism</span>.
 - Each VNTR contains a variable number of short repetitive sequences of nucleotides, which varies greatly among individuals.
-This results in <span style="color: lightgreen">different lengths</span> of VNTRs.
+This results in <span class="hi-green">different lengths</span> of VNTRs.
-- Each individual have <span style="color: lightgreen">two allele</span> from each parent, with low chance of two persons having the same set of VNTRs (except for identical twins).
+- Each individual have <span class="hi-green">two allele</span> from each parent, with low chance of two persons having the same set of VNTRs (except for identical twins).

-The VNTR segments with <span style="color: lightgreen">varying lengths</span> can be extracted with <span style="color: skyblue">restriction enzymes</span>.
+The VNTR segments with <span class="hi-green">varying lengths</span> can be extracted with <span class="hi-blue">restriction enzymes</span>.
 - These segments can be separated by <span style="color: violet">gel electrophoresis</span>.
-- This method of generating a DNA fingerprint is called <span style="color: skyblue">restriction fragment length polymorphism analysis</span> (RFLP analysis).
+- This method of generating a DNA fingerprint is called <span class="hi-blue">restriction fragment length polymorphism analysis</span> (RFLP analysis).

 //TODO: import pics

-##### Gel electrophoresis
+## Gel electrophoresis
-**Gel electrophoresis** is a method for separating DNA fragments <span style="color: lightgreen">based on their size</span>.
+**Gel electrophoresis** is a method for separating DNA fragments <span class="hi-green">based on their size</span>.

 //TODO: import pics